joshuar/go-hass-agent/README.md

 >
 > Please note, as an open-source and hobby project, the Go Hass Agent developers cannot commit to a response within any
 > given time-frame.
 However, we do endeavor to try to provide an initial response, and ongoing cadence of 1 week.

-### 💾 Committing Code

-This repository is using [conventional commit messages](https://www.conventionalcommits.org/en/v1.0.0/#summary).
-This provides the ability to automatically include relevant notes in the [changelog](../CHANGELOG.md).
-The [TL;DR](https://en.wikipedia.org/wiki/TL;DR) is when writing commit messages, add a prefix:

-- `feat:` for a new feature, like a new sensor.
-- `fix:` when fixing an issue.
-- `refactor:` when making non-visible but useful code changes.
-- …and so on.
-See the link above or see the existing commit messages for examples.

 ### 📜 Code of Conduct